kerokero5150/SPIISD_V2/README.md

 ### SPIISD V2.0 Release Notes

-In Version 1, it was not possible to visually inspect image files, and the main goal was to operate the system using an LCD and buttons.
+In V1, it was not possible to visually inspect image files, and the main goal was to operate the system using an LCD and buttons.
 However, some users experienced difficulties creating image files or made near-miss mistakes with file suffixes.
-In Version 2, there are no suffix rules for compatible image files, and users can simply select files using button operations.
+In V2, there are no suffix rules for compatible image files, and users can simply select files using button operations.

-Please note that Version 2 is a closed-source release.
-For more details, please refer to my blog.
+Please note that V2 is a closed-source release.
+For more details, please refer to [my blog](https://ameblo.jp/keroxiee1016/entry-12875583265.html).

 ---